oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- the LOB which will be trimmed.
+    **lob** [IN] -- the LOB which will be trimmed.
 If the reference is NULL or invalid an error is returned.

-    **newSize** -- the new size of the data in the LOB.
+    **newSize** [IN] -- the new size of the data in the LOB.
 For character LOBs this value is in characters; for binary LOBs this value is in bytes.

 .. function:: int dpiLob_writeBytes(dpiLob \*lob, uint64_t offset, \